-A Housing Observatory should be established at either SBP or Pakistan Bureau of Statistics (PBS) with an aim to produce authentic, timely, transparent and integrated data relating to the housing sector in Pakistan, which should be compatible with the needs of the economy and socio-economic development.
-Moreover, once the observatory is established then information should be shared between housing observatory and AMB's website relating to HMIS.
+A Housing Observatory should be established at either SBP or Pakistan Bureau of Statistics (PBS) with an aim to produce authentic, timely, transparent and integrated data relating to housing sector in Pakistan, which should be compatible with the needs of economy and socio-economic development.
+Moreover, once the observatory is established then information should be shared between housing observatory and MBA's website relating to HMIS.

-RECOMMENDATION # 10: DEVELOPMENT OF MORTGAGE BANKING INDUSTRY IN PAKISTAN

-Capacity Building of Association of Mortgage Bankers (AMB)
+RECOMMENDATION # 10: DEVELOPMENT OF MORTGAGE BANKING INDUSTRY IN PAKISTAN a) Capacity Building of Mortgage Bankers Association (MBA)